-I decided against using a chalk paint for this project and went for a satinwood paint instead.
+I decided against using chalk paint for this project and went for satinwood paint instead.
 I had previously used the Colourtrend satin paint in a workshop with Joanne Condon in Kyle lane.
 I used it in a china cabinet and I loved the durable finish I got from this paint.
-I had no discolouration, no chipping and I found it was reliable and hard wearing.
+I had no discolouration, no chipping and I found it was reliable and hard-wearing.
 The satin doesn’t need a wax or varnish on top of it unlike chalk paint does and it is really easy to keep clean.
 The paint dries with a slight sheen making it wipeable and easy to wipe off any paw marks from playing hands.

 I used the Colourtrend primer and the Colourtrend satin paint in the shade Beag.